-As a result of an agreement negotiated between the City of Philadelphia and CSX, crossing gates have been provided at the Locust Street and Race Street at-grade access points to Schuylkill Banks.
-These gates close when there is train traffic, but pedestrians are able to open the gates once the crossing points are clear.
+As a result of an agreement negotiated between the City of Philadelphia and CSX, automated crossing gates were installed at the Locust Street and Race Street at-grade access points to Schuylkill Banks.
+These gates close when there is train traffic, and reopen once the crossing points are clear.

-To improve access when these at grade crossings are closed, a pedestrian bridge has been built to span the railroad from Schuylkill Banks to Schuylkill River Park.
+To improve access when these gates are closed, a pedestrian bridge was built to span the railroad from Schuylkill Banks to Schuylkill River Park.
 The project included intensive community involvement in the design process.
 The bridge is a 95’ long truncated arch truss structure with a 12’ wide pathway.
-There are 10’ wide ADA accessible ramps on the approaches with a total of 3 overlooks.
-Architectural lighting and enhancements will were included in the contract.
+There are 10’ wide ADA accessible ramps on the approaches with three overlooks.
+Architectural lighting and enhancements were included in the contract.

-This project resolves the safety concerns of the City and CSX with respect to providing convenient access to Schuylkill Banks.
+This award-winning project resolves the safety concerns of the City and CSX with respect to providing convenient access to Schuylkill Banks.
 It also serves as a popular viewing area for the bustling Schuylkill River Park Dog Run and the Schuylkill River.
 The connector bridge was completed and opened to the public in October 2012.